 About the same time that Caspio was founded, I was involved in a big dot com project.
 And just before the dot com boom, I was also involved with the second one.
 So, I was almost a billionaire twice.
 The keyword is “almost.”

-Interestingly enough, I spent many years looking for some type of application that could build online databases on a platform.
+Interestingly enough, I spent many years looking for some type of application that could build custom online databases on a platform.
 And lo and behold, I came across Caspio.

 I think we’re all here because we like Caspio as a platform, so I’m not going to talk about that.
 I’m going to talk about maybe a bit of a different angle.
 Partially from the side of a small business owner, but also from a different angle that I call risk management.

 Being in finance, risk is a very important aspect of everything we do.

 Of course, I’m going to talk about Professional Services and why I chose PS.
 Professional Services and their role, and at the end, maybe a little bit about how you can prepare, if that’s of specific interest to some of you that are here.

 Well, I founded a hedge fund about five years ago.
 A small hedge fund of about 350 investors and we managed about $50 million.
 And I have a second role.
 I’m also CEO of a publicly traded company.
 You’ll see why I have two caps and why it’s at the heart of everything that led me to both Caspio and Professional Services.
 Now, it might sound impressive: hedge fund, publicly-traded company.
 I like to think it is.
 My four daughters tend to bring me right back down to the ground when I come home, but that’s their job.

 At the end of the day, we’re just another small business.
 We have 18 employees, a network of 50 advisors I mentioned before, and 350 investors.

 But, we don’t have IT experts.
 We have three locations, no IT infrastructure.
 Again, we all know about Caspio.